FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 				- Is more difficult to do than developing the product itself.
 Studies even claim that the ratio between software development effort and maintenance effort is roughly in the 40:60 ratios.
 				- Kinds of maintenance activities
 					- Corrective maintenance
-						- Focuses on correcting errors that were not discovered during the product development phase.
+						- focuses on correcting errors that were not discovered during the product development phase.
 					- Perfective maintenance
-						- Deals with the improvement of the system’s implementation and functionalities (based on the customer’s requirements).
+						- deals with the improvement of the system’s implementation and functionalities (based on the customer’s requirements).
 					- Adaptive maintenance
 						- Is concentrated on porting the software to work in a new environment.
 - Systems development guidelines